 How do you know if you are interacting with a person or a model?
 How can you distinguish between information returned via a prompt request from information that was manually entered?

 Color has emerged as a helpful signal to help users identify AI products and features.
 There is by no means a set color scheme, and this pattern is likely to evolve more as high-performing products start to break free of the pack and differentiate.
-Where there is a degree of uniformity, two colors stand out: purple and green.

 • Early uses in design-centered AI tools like Diagram's Magician plugin for Figma